perimosocordiae/bigO/README.md

 but couldn't find it.
 So I wrote it, and it turned out to be much simpler than I expected.

+Note that this is not the same as [sympy.series.order](http://docs.sympy.org/dev/modules/series.html#order-terms): that handles terms in series expansions of functions, whereas this library deals with time and/or space complexity.

 ## Usage

     import sympy